 Shutter speed together with Aperture and ISO forms the three pillars of photography.
-So, understanding shutter speed is essential to capture nice shots.
-Right selection of shutter speed can help you, to freeze the action and also blur the motion.
+So, understanding shutter speed is essential to get the perfect photo.
+The right selection of shutter speed can help you to freeze the action as well as blur the motion.

-In the case of a DSLR camera, Aperture and the lens system will be found in the detachable lens.
+In the case of a DSLR camera, Aperture and the lens system is in the detachable lens.
 Camera body contains the shutter and the sensor.
-So, before taking a snap, you will need to set the desired aperture and shutter speed values.
-Aperture will remain open for that set value.
-But the shutter will open only when you press the capture button.
+So, before taking a snap, you will need to set the desired aperture, shutter speed, and ISO values.
+Aperture will remain open for the set f-number.
+The shutter will open and close when you press the capture button, for the set time.

 What is Shutter speed?

 Shutter speed is the speed at which your camera shutter opens and closes inside your camera body.
 It is also known as “Exposure time”.
-It can be defined as the time duration for which the exposed light rays will be falling on to the camera’s sensor.
-Shutter speed is expressed in seconds and fraction of a second.
-Most of the DSLR cameras will be capable of capturing images at a shutter speed of 1/3200th of a second.
-You can also set shutter speed in seconds like, 1 sec, 2 sec, 10 sec, etc. If using such high shutter speed setting, your camera should be set on a tripod or on a stable base.
+It can be defined as the time duration for which the reflected light from the subject falls on the camera sensor.
+Shutter speed is expressed as a fraction of seconds when the time duration of shutter opening is less than a second.
+Otherwise, it will be in seconds.
+Most of the DSLR cameras support a maximum shutter speed up to 1/3200th of a second.
+You can also do a long exposure photography by setting the shutter speed from 1 second onwards.
+In such cases, it is recommended to mount the camera on a good tripod to avoid image blur.

 Shutter speed & DOF (Depth Of Field)